Hyperobjekt/seda-etl/README.md

 deploy_similar             : Deploy similar locations csv to S3 and invalidate CloudFront cache deploy_flagged             : Deploy school flags to S3 and invalidate CloudFront cache
 ```

+## Source Data

+To run the pipeline, the source files must be placed in the `source` directory, or alternatively a source zip file can be provided.